rotte007/github_profile_project/README.md

 Feel free to modify the HTML, CSS, and JavaScript files to tailor the widgets and layout to your liking.
 You can also integrate additional APIs to display more personalized data.

+🚀 Tech Stack

+This project utilizes the following technologies:

+Vite: A fast build tool and development server.

+React: A JavaScript library for building user interfaces.

+TypeScript: A superset of JavaScript that adds static typing.

+ESLint: A tool for identifying and fixing problems in JavaScript/TypeScript code.

+Prettier: An opinionated code formatter.

+Husky: Git hooks made easy.

+Lint-Staged: Run linters on pre-commit staged files.

+Commitlint: Linter for commit messages.

+Commitizen: A tool to help you write consistent commit messages.

+Stylelint: A mighty, modern linter that helps you avoid errors and enforce conventions in your styles.

+Tailwind CSS: A utility-first CSS framework.

+Material-UI: A popular React UI framework.

+Redux Toolkit: A modern Redux development toolset.

+Redux-Saga: A library that aims to make application side effects (e.g., asynchronous actions) easier to manage.

+Vitest: A blazing fast unit test framework.

+Cypress: A next-generation front-end testing tool.

+TanStack Router: A modern, type-safe router for React.

+Sass: A preprocessor scripting language that is interpreted or compiled into CSS.

 Happy coding!